rclone/rclone/CONTRIBUTING.md

 modules](https://tip.golang.org/cmd/go/#hdr-Modules__module_versions__and_more)
 support in go1.11 and later to manage its dependencies.

-rclone can be built with modules outside of the GOPATH
+rclone can be built with modules outside of the `GOPATH`.

 To add a dependency `github.com/ncw/new_dependency` see the instructions below.
 These will fetch the dependency and add it to